City of Mandurah

 |Resident workers method of travel to work|

 |City of Mandurah||2016||2011||Change|

-The major differences between the method of travel to work of the resident workers (Health Care and Social Assistance) of the City of Mandurah and Western Australia were:
+The major differences between the method of travel to work of the Health Care and Social Assistance resident workers in the City of Mandurah and the Western Australia workforce were:

-- A larger percentage of resident workers (Health Care and Social Assistance) travelled to work by Car, as driver (73.5% compared to 71.0%)
+- A larger percentage of resident workers who travelled by car, as driver (73.5% compared to 71.0%)

-- A smaller percentage of resident workers (Health Care and Social Assistance) travelled to work by Bus (0.8% compared to 2.0%)
+- A smaller percentage of resident workers who travelled by bus (0.8% compared to 2.0%)

-- A smaller percentage of resident workers (Health Care and Social Assistance) travelled to work by Walked only (1.0% compared to 2.1%)
+- A smaller percentage of resident workers who walked only (1.0% compared to 2.1%)

-The largest changes in the method of travel of work of the resident workers (Health Care and Social Assistance) in the City of Mandurah between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Health Care and Social Assistance resident workers in the City of Mandurah between 2011 and 2016 were: